wpatter6/clickr/readme.md

    2. You should be able to use the "&#8635;" button next to the textbox to reload the page
    3. You should be able to enter a url into the text box at the top, then click the "go" button (depending on keyboard) and the browser should navigate to the url entered.
    4. This text box should always show the current tab's site url.
-   5. You should be able to use the "&#8594;" to go forward in the browser (if you have gone back previously).
 2. App browser controls:
    1. Long press on the browser name to open a prompt allowing you to rename it.
    2. You should be able to use the "CHANGE" button to switch to the "Browser List" page, where you can change your connection to a different browser or reconnect to the current one.
 (See below for full details on this page)
 3. Movement Controls:
-   1. You should be able to tab left/right with the circular left/right arrows and the currently focused element will have a prominent and visible border.
+   1. You should be able to tab left and right by tapping the left or right sides of the circular direction button, and in the browers, the currently focused element will have a prominent and visible border.
    2. You should be able to move up/down between "sections" on the page with the circular up/down arrows (this is relatively dependent on the site using standardized web accessibility elements OR special code being written in the extension to determine this behavior -- Hulu, Netflix, and Google should be _decent_)
    3. You should be able to Click the focused element with the circular button in the middle of the arrows.
    4. You should be able to use the scroll bar on the right by dragging up or down to scroll the browser window.
 Swiping quickly should scroll more, dragging precicely should scroll less.